conwetlab/fiware-rss/README.md

 # Revenue Settlement and Sharing System [![Build Status](https://travis-ci.org/telefonicaid/fiware-rss.svg)](https://travis-ci.org/telefonicaid/fiware-rss)

-This is the code repository for the Revenue Settlement and Sharing System, a Java implementation developed as a part of the FI-WARE project.
+This is the code repository for the Revenue Settlement and Sharing System, a Java implementation developed as a part of the FI-WARE project (http://www.fi-ware.org/).

 You find all the information on Revenue Settlement and Sharing System in its page in the FI-WARE Catalogue:

 http://catalogue.fi-ware.org/enablers/revenue-settlement-and-sharing-system

-Note that you don't need this repository code if you install it using the packages at repository: https://forge.fi-ware.org/frs/?group_id=7
+Note that you don't need this repository code if you install it using the packages at FI-WARE repository: https://forge.fi-ware.org/frs/?group_id=7

 ## Installing and Using the Revenue Settlement and Sharing System